jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

       | command4
 ```

-The same LIM priciple applies (no
-backslash needed) to also other
+The same priciple applies to also other
 operators:

 ``` shell